 Simple submission process from any device

-You can configure different claim forms for different claim processing scenarios with the help of form builder available via both mobile and desktop web browsers.
+You can configure different claim forms for different claim processing scenarios with the help of a form builder available via both mobile and desktop web browsers.
 The final docs can be exported to MS Word, MS Excel, and PDF.
 The data is also integrated into a task management system.
 The development process takes 80 – 160 man-hours.